 |Credential Issued:||Certificate, Wood Manufacturing/Cabinetmaking Technician|

 Red Seal Information

 The most successful path to a Red Seal as a cabinetmaker begins with the Wood Manufacturing – Cabinetmaking program.
-This program enables you to earn 1,360 hours and write one block exam, which puts you well on your way to Red Seal certification.
+This program enables you to earn 30 hours of apprenticeship time for each week of training and write the apprenticeship year one block exam, which puts you well on your way to Red Seal certification.
 Upon graduation, once you are working with a suitable employer, you will register as an apprentice to complete your journey to challenge the Interprovincial Exam.
 When you register, Apprenticeship PEI will give you credit for the hours earned and block exams passed while you were at Holland College.

 The Interprovincial Red Seal gives you the ability to work anywhere in Canada without further testing or certification.
 The Red Seal is recognized as the Interprovincial standard of excellence for your chosen trade and is the designation most employers will ask for.

 Graduates from this program may find employment with: